Developer docs / Secrets & BYOK

 HelperUse for

 config.get(key, opts?)Read a declared value.
-Tier-resolves; pass { req } for user-tier scoping.
+Walks project value → granted vault value → [[config]] default.
 Throws SetupRequired when declared+required+unsatisfied.

 env.set(key, value)Programmatic write (OAuth callbacks etc.).
 Runs inside an authenticated app handler — never from agent context.